Axway/amplify-central/content/en/docs/connect_manage_environ/edit_environment.md

     * Edit: Frequency, Team Ownership, Paths, Filename Filters, Github Repository Name, Github Repository Owner, and Additional tags.
 Initiate Immediate Discovery can also be set.

+### Embedded SwaggerHub environment

+These configuration steps are displayed only if an Embedded SwaggerHub environment is selected.

+1. Agent Configuration:

+    * Click **Edit Agent Configuration**.
+    * Edit the Swaggerhub API Key.
+    * Click **Apply** to save changes or click **Cancel** to cancel changes.

+2. Embedded Discovery Agent Settings:

+    * Edit: Frequency, Team Ownership, SwaggerHub Organization Owner, Visibility Filter, Publication Filter, and Additional tags.
+Initiate Immediate Discovery can also be set.

 ### Optional configuration

 {{< alert title="Note" color="primary" >}}The following items are optional but applicable to all environments.{{< /alert >}}